<updated to the latest ACRA RFA Guidelines dated 30 Sep 2017>

 - Guidelines for Registered Filing Agents (download here).

-From these regulations, we summarise the key areas where a CSP should prepare for the AML/CFT review.
+We summarise the key areas where a CSP should focus on to prepare for the AML/CFT review.

-First and foremost, CSPs should have adequate anti money laundering and counter financing of terrorism risk management internal policies, procedures and controls.
+First and foremost, CSPs should have adequate AML/CFT risk management Internal Policies, Procedures and Controls (IPPC).
 Hence, CSPs should establish a policy document which we called the AML/CFT Policy.

 This policy should contain: